RElric/erLalou/wp-content/plugins/cookie-law-info/readme.txt

 Our plugin will help you to become GDPR compliant with following features.

 - Plugin will show a notice with Accept and Reject options.
 By default the cookie value will be set to 'null'.
-If the user clicks 'Accept' button the value with be changed to 'yes'.
+If the user clicks 'Accept' button the value will be changed to 'yes'.
 IF the user clicks on 'Reject' the value will be set to 'no'.
 Your developer can check this value to set a cookie

 - Admin can add cookie details from the backend.
 The list of cookies can be displayed in your cookie policy page by using a short code